YashNarule/Prediction-Of-Heart-Failure-Disease/README.md

-# Prediction of Heart Failure Disease using Random Forest Classifier
+# Prediction of Heart Failure Disease using Machine learning models

 ## Introduction